snakemake/snakemake-executor-plugin-slurm/docs/further.md

 If enabled, this feature allows jobs to be automatically resubmitted if they fail or are preempted - you do not need to rely on this plugin in this case.

-If your cluster does not support automated requeing, you can ask the plugin to requeu preemted jobs with the `--slurm-requeue` flag:
+If your cluster does not support automated requeuing, you can ask the plugin to requeue preempted jobs with the `--slurm-requeue` flag:

 ```console
 snakemake --slurm-requeue ...